-The Bicolor Iris, commonly known as the African Iris, produces showy spikes of orchid-like, creamy-white flowers that stand above the delicate tips of the plant’s grassy, slender leaves in bursts of two-week intervals.
+The Bicolor Iris of the Iridaceae family, commonly known as the African Iris, produces showy spikes of orchid-like, creamy-white flowers that stand above the delicate tips of the plant’s grassy, slender leaves in bursts of two-week intervals.

 The flowers have black spots and orange overtones that make your Bicolor Iris the perfect accentuating plant for entryways, pool sides, balconies, and patios.